sudgy/nintendo_translations/README.md

 (Chao) and ごくう (Goku), which is what the script assumes their names will be.
 If you give them other names, the script will not be able to translate any of the messages that include their names.

+During the climax, there's one spot where the screen shakes and there's a possibility that the colors of the scrolls the text is displayed on is messed up.
+It didn't happen to me when I tested it but it has happened to others.
+If you see weird scroll colors near the end of the game, try restarting the script.
+Hopefully it will work after that.

 At several points throughout the game, you have to input things.
 You have no choice but to use the Japanese input the game provides.
 Here is what you have